MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-logical-ur1.md

 1. In **Network Site**, add network sites to the logical network.
 If you don't need to create network sites, select **Next**.

+::: moniker range="sc-vmm-2019"
     In VMM 2019 UR1, IP pools can be created when you add network sites in the **Create Logical Network Wizard**.
+::: moniker-end

+::: moniker range="sc-vmm-2022"
+    You can create IP pools when you add network sites in the **Create Logical Network Wizard**.
+::: moniker-end

     - **DHCP no VLAN**: If you use DHCP to allocate IP addresses and you don't have VLANs, you don't need a network site.
 Note that VMM automatically suggests a site name.
 A network name is limited to a length of 64 characters.
     - **Static IP**: If you use static IP addresses, create at least one network site and associate at least one IP subnet with it.